What Is Backtesting? Explained in 2 Minutes (With Example)

 Every profitable trader has one thing in common: they test before they trade.
 Backtesting is how you do that.
 It is the single most important step between having a trading idea and risking real money on it.
 Yet most retail traders skip it entirely.
 This guide explains what backtesting is, how it works, and how you can start testing strategies today without writing code.

-Think of it as a flight simulator for trading: you practice and refine your approach in a safe environment before going live.
+Think of it as a flight simulator for trading.
+You practice and refine your approach in a safe environment before going live.
 A strategy that loses money on 10 years of historical data will almost certainly lose money in live markets.
+The reverse is not guaranteed (past performance is not future performance), but the filter works in one direction: backtesting eliminates bad strategies fast.

 Why Backtesting Matters